-Still Raptor II is not fitted like a Swiss watch.
+Still, Raptor II is not fitted like a Swiss watch.
 There is a bit of play on the slide sides, while the barrel has some tolerance in the breech section.
 These however are not the lack of final quality control, but the desire to make a pistol that will work in all conditions.
 On the other hand, there is a relation between accuracy and reliability.

 All service pistols, including Colt M.1911, have tolerances that are unacceptable for sport shooters.
 However, these models are made for use in situations and harsh conditions when proper maintenance is not always possible.
 For sport shooters, on the other hand, the most important feature is accuracy.
-That is why sport models are manufactured with minimal tolerances between the bolt assembly, barrel and the receiver, which are crucial for accuracy.
+That is why sports models are manufactured with minimal tolerances between the bolt assembly, barrel and receiver, which are crucial for accuracy.

-The rest of Raptor II features also reflect the general purpose philosophy.
+The rest of Raptor II features also reflect the general-purpose philosophy.
 Its aluminum trigger features the trigger stop, 1800 g force of pull and very clean travel.
 The gun has an ambidextrous safety which is necessary for service pistols, with clear markings.
 The iron sights can be adjusted for windage only and are equipped with fluorescent inserts for aiming in low light conditions.

-At the end, we can all agree that the biggest selling point of Kimber Raptor II is its outlandish look, which will attract a number of reptilian fans.
+In the end, we can all agree that the biggest selling point of Kimber Raptor II is its outlandish look, which will attract a number of reptilian fans.
 In a way, it can be compared to a car with a ton of extra features.
 It won’t be faster, it won’t be more comfortable but it gives more pleasure in driving it.
 And it will draw attention wherever it shows up.